murtaza98/GSoC/README.md

 *At the end of my GSoC journey, I 100% agree with this quote.*

-Special thanks to my mentor
+Special thanks to my mentor for guiding me to my destination 🙏

 - **RENATO BECKER** [@Github](https://github.com/renatobecker) [@LinkedIn](https://www.linkedin.com/in/renatobecker/)